booo/ipv6-prefix-delegation/README.md

 ## Problem

-- public prefix owned by a internet gateway
+- public prefix owned by an internet gateway
 - nodes in the network want to route data via the gateway
 - nodes want/need to use a sub-prefix of the gateways prefix
 - src address must be subprefix /128 of gateways public prefix